MovieLabs/OMC/OMC-JSON/Docs/Tech-Notes/Assets.md

 **Digital Asset, two functional uses**

-This shows two Assets which use the same essence; one uses the image as reference art and the other uses it as a texture.
+This shows two Assets which use the same essence; one uses the image as reference art and the other uses it as a texture map.

 There does not have to be any formal relationship between Assets A1 and A2, though, of course one can be added.